 Zanzibar is to be congratulated at this crisis in possessing a Hospital so admirably managed and devotedly nursed as is this one of the Universities' Mission.
 The Matron is Miss Brewerton, who was trained while on the staff of St. John's House at King's College Hospital, and has since had a wide and varied experience; and the five English Nurses who work under her are all fully trained.

+MAZAWATTEE TEAS.
+MAZAWATTEE TEAS.

 DELICIOUS MAZAWATTEE TEAS.
+MAZAWATTEE TEAS.

-Economical in use, and goes far in brewing.
+DELICIOUS MAZAWATTEE TEAS. se, and goes far in brewing.